 Mill tail is gravity fed to a backfill cyclone plant.
-Single stage classification, in eight 15" cyclones, is used to produce backfill sand.
+Single stage classification, in four 15" cyclones, is used to produce backfill sand.
 The cyclone solids split is 50:50.
-Cyclone underflow is 85% plus 37 micron.
+Cyclone underflow is 80% plus 37 micron.
 Backfill is either pumped directly to the mine backfill tanks for placement or is pumped to a storage facility for reclaim when required.
-Cyclone overflow is thickened in an 80 foot conventional thickener to 40% solids.
-Underflow is pumped 1.5 km to one of two tailing storage areas.
+Cyclone overflow is pumped to the Paste plant, thickened in an OK high capacity thickener, then disc filtered.
+The filter cake is density adjusted, before being pumped as a 'paste' some 1.5 km to one of three tailing storage areas.
 The sub-aerial storage method is employed.
 Water decanted and collected from ground water is pumped to the head of the surface water treatment system.

 The surface water treatment system comprises several settling ponds, a central collection tank and pH control.

-All the surface water including mine drainage, mill thickener overflows, and tailing area decant water is pumped to the Super pond.
-Here a pH probe measures pH, which is controlled using either lime or C02, to 10.5.
+All the surface water including mine drainage, mill thickener overflows, and tailings area decant water is pumped to the Super pond.
+Here a pH probe measures pH which is controlled using lime to 10.5.
 Depending on runoff conditions and the mill operation, the combination of all effluents may be above or below pH 10.5, which is the pH at which zinc, copper, and lead solubility is lowest.
-Because our total sulfate is regulated, C02 is used to reduce the pH and lime is used to raise the pH.
-This system is relatively new, therefore no detailed operating data is available.
 Control of this system is done with the Foxboro Computer from the mill.
 The Super pond discharges into the Myra pond system.
-There are 6 smaller finishing ponds which overflow to a common discharge where it is pumped back to the mill reclaim water head tanks.
-Reclaim water consumption is typically 230 M3/HR.
+There are 6 smaller finishing ponds which overflow to a common discharge where it is pumped back to the mill Reclaim water head tanks.
+Reclaim water consumption is typically 230 M/HR.

-Excess water, which represents anywhere from 1 to 5 times the water used by the concentrator is discharged into Myra Creek.
+Excess water, which represents anywhere from 1 to 5 times the water used by the concentrator is discharged into the Myra Creek.
 Discharge pH is measured and a weir is used to measure the total flow discharged to the creek.
 Fresh water is pumped from the Tennent hydro tailrace to the fresh water tank.
-The fire water tank which services the mill buildings and power house is fed from Arnica Creek in the wet months and supplimented by the fresh water tank during the dryer months.
+The fire water tank which services the mill buildings and power house is fed from Arnica Creek in the wet months and supplemented by the fresh water tank during the dryer months.
 The fire water tank can overflow into the fresh water tank which in turn can overflow into the reclaim water tank.
-Fresh water consumption is typically 350 M3/HR.
-Figure 3 shows the surface water treatment system layout.
+Fresh water consumption is typically 350 M/HR.